How Is Idiopathic Hypersomnia Treated?

 - WakixⓇ (pitolisant)

 A few case studies and small trials have shown the benefits of modafinil in people with IH.
 Modafinil is the most commonly used medicine for IH.
 Modafinil and other medicines may reduce symptoms of IH.
-However, they do not seem to work as well as in narcolepsy.
 They may also have bothersome side effects, such as dizziness, nausea, and anxiety.1,3

 We need larger clinical trials to understand how best to use modafinil and other medicines in IH.1,3